-Each module has two speed inputs.
-Speed input 1 can be programmed to accept a passive MPU (magnetic pickup unit), or an active speed sensor (proximity probe signal or an eddy current probe signal), speed input 2 only accepts a passive MPU and cannot be configured.
+Each module has one speed input which can be programmed to accept a passive MPU (magnetic pickup unit), or an active speed sensor (proximity probe signal or an eddy current probe signal).

-When in "Passive" mode, special MPU open-wire detection circuitry is used to validate that the MPU is properly connected before turbine operation, and special loss-of-speed detection logic is used to validate speed sensor functionality during turbine operation.
-The open-wire detection as well as the loss-of-speed detection logic is independently operated on both speed inputs.
+When configured as an MPU signal input, special MPU open-wire detection circuitry is used to validate that the MPU is properly connected before turbine operation, and special loss-of-speed detection logic is used to validate speed sensor functionality during turbine operation.
 Depending on the module's program settings a loss of speed signal or open-wire detection will result in a trip or alarm condition.

-MPU open-wire detection logic and associated trip/alarm action is only utilized when the speed input is configured as a "passive" probe.
+MPU open-wire detection logic and associated trip/alarm action is only utilized when the speed input is configured a "passive" probe.